04-11-19 | References

 The HIPAA Security Rule applies to covered entities and their business associates (BA).
 If you’re a covered entity and you use a vendor or organization that will have access to ePHI, you need to have a written business associate agreement (BAA).
 A BAA states how ePHI will be used, disclosed and protected.
 If a breach occurs, busines associates are directly liable to the same penalties as covered entities.

 The HIPAA Security Rule requires covered entities to implement security measures to protect ePHI.
 Patient health information needs to be available to authorized users, but not improperly accessed or used.
-There are three types of safeguards that you need to implement: administrative, physical and technical.
+There are three types of safeguards that you need to implement for a HIPAA compliant cloud storage system: administrative, physical and technical.

 Administrative safeguards are the policies and procedures that help protect against a breach.
 They determine documentation processes, roles and responsibilities, training requirements, data maintenance policies and more.
 Administrative protections ensure that the physical and technical protections are implemented properly and consistently.